cal225/Far-a-louest-to-refactor/README.md

 ### Before starting the project

+**If there is a dev.db in the prisma folder, please delete before going further**

 Create an .env file with corresponding content (we use SQLite for simplicity) :
 ```env
 DATABASE_URL=file:dev.db